capacitor-community/fcm/README.md

   .then(() => alert(`Auto init enabled`))

 //
-// Checkthe auto initialization status fcm
+// Check the auto initialization status fcm
   .isAutoInitEnabled()
   .then((r) => {